Skip to main content

 3. Immutable Backups – Your Last Line of Defense

-1. Choose an air-gapped destination—AWS S3 Object Lock (Governance mode, 30-day retention), Backblaze B2 with Object Lock, or an on-prem LTO-9 tape library.
+1. Choose an air-gapped target: AWS S3 Object Lock (Governance mode, 30-day retention), Backblaze B2 with Object Lock, or an on-prem LTO-9 tape library.

-4. Test restores every quarter.
-Spin up a temporary VM, mount the snapshot, and run checksums against the original to confirm nothing changed.
+4. Test restores quarterly: spin up a temporary VM, mount the snapshot, and compare checksums to the original to verify accuracy.

 If This Didn’t Work

-• Zero-trust network segment: Move sensitive databases into their own VNet.
-Use network security groups to allow traffic only from approved jump hosts (see NIST SP 800-207).
+• Zero-trust network segment: Keep sensitive databases in their own VNet; only allow traffic from approved jump hosts (NIST SP 800-207).

-• Database activity monitoring (DAM): Drop in an appliance like IBM Guardium 12.1.
-Set rules to alert on bulk exports over 1,000 rows in five minutes (Policies → Create Policy → Alert on SELECT → Threshold 1000).
+• Database activity monitoring: Set up IBM Guardium 12.1 and flag bulk exports over 1,000 rows in five minutes (Policies → Alert on SELECT → Threshold 1000).

-• File integrity monitoring (FIM): Run OSSEC 3.7 on Linux or AIDE on Windows.
-Watch for unauthorized changes to .csv files that hold PII (try integrity_check = /srv/data/*.csv).
+• File integrity monitoring: Run OSSEC 3.7 on Linux or AIDE on Windows; watch for unauthorized changes to sensitive .csv or .json files with PII.

 Prevention Tips

-• Tag every bucket and share: Label buckets with “PII=true” or “Confidential=false.”
-Enforce these tags with Azure Policy or AWS Config to block public access automatically (rule ID: s3-bucket-public-read-prohibited).
+• Tag every bucket and share: Mark buckets “PII=true” or “Confidential=false.”
+Enforce tags with Azure Policy or AWS Config; block public access via rule s3-bucket-public-read-prohibited.

-• Dry-run disaster recovery: Run a 2-hour “GameDay” every quarter.
-Restore your most critical dataset and confirm your Recovery Point Objective (RPO) stays under 24 hours.
+• Dry-run disaster recovery: Run a two-hour “GameDay” every quarter—restore your most critical dataset and confirm your Recovery Point Objective stays under 24 hours.